sedouard/mongodb-mva/module3_language_drivers/README.md

   		console.log('sucessfully updated ' + count + ' person documents');

-  		//retrieve the inserted document from mongodb
+  		//retrieve the inserted collection from mongodb
-	  	//should be the exact same object we just updated bankData.findOne({_id: new ObjectID(result[0]._id)}, function(err,doc){
+	  	//should be the exact same object we just updated

+	  	bankData.findOne({_id: new ObjectID(result[0]._id)}, function(err,doc){

 	  		if(err){